Skip to main content

 Ordering

 All nodes can be ordered by id.
 Additionally, nodes of a specific type can also be ordered by all properties annotated with @OrderProperty.
 As those might not be unique, the id is used to create a strict total order.
 By default, all data types which are comparable in Cypher are supported.
+Furthermore, NodeProperty<*> backed properties allow ordering by all orderable properties of the related node type, excluding NodeProperty<*> backed properties.

 Filtering